 Now you see why my batch is threatening not to last even two weeks?
 Too many ways to enjoy strawberry chia jam.

-But if you make a bigger batch or plan to store it for long, please sterilize your mason jars.
+If you make a bigger batch or plan to store it for a longer time, please sterilize your mason jars.
 I’ve given the step-by-step process in my DIY-infused oils blog.

 📖 Recipe